eblocker/eblocker-coredns/domainfilter/README.md

 If the domain is not blocked, the request is passed to the next plugin in the chain.

-It the ICAP server's domain filter returns an error, the blocking behaviour depends on the configured default action:
+If the ICAP server's domain filter returns an error, the blocking behaviour depends on the configured default action:

 * `allow` passes the request to the next plugin